Table of Contents

 Teams use network diagrams to get a visual of the entire work broken down into interdependent tasks and to plan their further actions accordingly.
 Bubbles, boxes and arrows will help understand the activities and how they are link to each other.
 The project manager produces the diagram to model the activities flow and visualize the critical path definition.
 Each activity is marked either with a certain code (ID) or name; activity paths need to be highlighted.
 Below is an example.

-In your WBS you have a complete list of all activities to be carried out within your project, from start to completion.
+In your work breakdown structure, you have a complete list of all activities to be carried out within your defined project, from start to finish.
 Your goal is to analyze the duration and predecessor(s) of each activity and then to try to draw a network diagram.
 Activities that have zero float time and must be completed on time can be added to your critical sequence.

 Critical path in project management can be analyzed and visualized with help of spreadsheet software.
 For example, you can use MS Excel to create a spreadsheet with all of your project tasks in it, including their ID, Duration, Predecessors, and Successors.
-Alternatively, you can use MS Project that offers greater functionality for defining and analyzing critical path.
+Alternatively, you can use MS Project that offers greater functionality for defining and analyzing critical paths in projects.

 In this critical path Excel spreadsheet, we have three possible sequences that carry out the project from start to completion.
 As a project manager, first you need to calculate the overall duration of each sequence and then compare the durations against each other.
 The activities that define the longest overall duration will compose the critical path (in our example, it is path “C1-C2-C3” with duration “30 days”).